-• Discuss why the passing down of knowledge/traditions was and is important.
-It's important to pass down oral traditions to pass on knowledge and cultural and social values.
-This is a way to keep cultures alive.
+• Discuss why the passing down of knowledge and traditions has been and continues to be important.
+By passing down traditions, we can preserve valuable information and uphold cultural and social values.
+It serves as a means to keep cultures alive.

 Like the Brazilian Capoeira dancers we just saw we too can express stories and feelings through movement.
-We will work on a short choreography later to tell a story from Ghana.
+Later, we will work on a short choreography to retell a well-known story from Ghana.

 Choreography is a fancy word for dance movements that we memorize as we practice them over and over again.